harishved/rex/index.md

 ---
-title: Welcome to my blog
+title: This is a space for my technical notes related to my research (basically a blog)
 ---